haoyu-he/ImageCaption/README.md

 This work mainly falls in the text part.

 I remove the last layer of ResNet-50, then add a linear layer to map the embedding to the same size as the word embedding.
-The output of the image encoder serves as the first element in the input sequence for the text decoder.
+The output of the image encoder serves as the first token for the text decoder.

 For GPT, I simply use Transformer Encoder with masks to simulate its architecture.